 In 2012, the Ohio legislature enacted the Third Grade Reading Guarantee.
 This law requires schools to identify reading deficits, create specialized reading improvement and monitoring plans, and provide intensive reading interventions.
 With some exceptions, the law requires third grade students to achieve a minimum "cut" score on state reading assessments to progress to fourth grade.

 Q: My daughter has always struggled with reading.
-What will this law mean for her?
+What does this law mean for her?

-A: Beginning in the 2013-2014 school year, all third grade students must achieve a minimum score of 392 on the Grade Three Reading Ohio Achievement Assessment (OAA) in either the fall or spring of their third grade year to be advanced to fourth grade.
-The initiative calls for raising the minimum score each year until it reaches 400, the score at which a student is considered “proficient” in reading.
+A: All third grade students must achieve a minimum score of 392 on the Grade Three English/Language Arts (ELA) Assessment in either the fall or spring of their third grade year to be advanced to fourth grade.

 All Ohio public schools must administer an English-Language Arts diagnostic assessment test every September and identify students’ reading abilities.
 You will be notified in writing if your daughter fails to meet benchmark grade level scores.
 Once she is identified, the school (with support from you and the classroom teacher) must provide reading intervention and develop an individualized reading improvement and monitoring plan within 60 days.
 The school will assign your daughter to a school-identified “high-performance teacher” (one whose students perform very well).
-Your daughter will receive at least 90 minutes of reading intervention daily.
 She may also receive small group instruction, reduced teacher-student ratios, more frequent progress monitoring, tutoring or mentoring, extended school days or summer reading programs.